 2014: MLS regular season: Made three appearances with two starts in the month of March.
 Opara tied MLS career highs for shots (3) and shots on goal (2) in Sporting KC's 1-0 win against his former club, the San Jose Earthquakes, on March 22.
 He suffered a chondral defect injury in his right ankle on March 29 at Colorado Rapids and missed the remainder of the season.
 MLS Playoffs: Did not feature.
 CCL: Played 90 minutes in both 2013-14 CONCACAF Champions League quarterfinal legs vs. Cruz Azul, contributing to a shutout in the first leg on March 12.
 Open Cup: Did not feature.

 2013: Voted 2013 Sporting KC Newcomer of the Year.
-MLS: Appeared in a career-best 18 games with 16 starts.
+MLS: Appeared in 18 games with 16 starts.
 Tied his career-high with three goals scored.
 Made his Sporting KC debut with a start against New England Revolution on March 23.
 Scored the game-winning goal in stoppage time of Sporting KC's 2-1 win over Real Salt Lake on July 20.
 Opara scored the lone goal in the team's 1-0 win over the Columbus Crew on October 5.
 Playoffs: Appeared in three matches during MLS Cup Playoffs.
 Came off the bench for late-game substitutions in the second leg of the Conference Semfinal series vs. New England and both Conference Championship matches vs. Houston.
 CCL: Started three 2013-14 CONCACAF Champions League group stage matches, scoring the game-winning goal in a 2-0 win at Real Esteli on September 17.
 Open Cup: Started and played 90 minutes in a 1-0 loss to Orlando City SC on June 12.

 2012 (San Jose): Played in sixteen matches during MLS season for San Jose Earthquakes.